Alopez1607/CPE487/README.md

 ***Longer format videos showing the whole game on Youtube, video is not supported by github due to size*** https://youtu.be/W3K_JPiNaMk https://youtu.be/8EL2X68tUVQ

 # Team Contributions
 Adriana: draw pacman ball, leddec16, vga_top.xdc, motion of the ball, reset

 Caroline: draw coins, coin collection, maze, wall_constraint

+Difficulties encountered: The biggest difficulty we encountered was figuring out how to draw the maze since we first wanted to use a process like the batdraw from lab 6 but we would have had to do a process for every single triangle on the maze.
+Finally we decided to use pixel_row and pixel_col as well as 'and' statements to draw the maze